 This ambitious research project could not be achieved without the wide range of skills brought together by the consortium, and it would not have the intended long-term impact without the planned DC training activities.
 Our consortium is comprised of teams with established track records of excellence, containing world-leading experts in relevant disciplines and methodologies, including thermo-fluid dynamics, combustion, hydrodynamic stability, acoustics, aeroengine design, numerical methods, and applied mathematics, with a proven track record in close collaboration.
 Only by operating at the intersection of these diverse disciplines is such a project possible.
 The work packages are constructed around individual projects suitable for a DC in a doctoral training programme at the host institutions, boosted by secondments to other research institutions and to industry.
 The secondments to other institutions will lead to ideas and expertise being shared across the consortium and among the DCs and researchers.
-The secondments to industry will keep the DCs focused on the relevance of their research and will ensure exposure to and take up by the end users of the tools being developed. reacting flow and test these
+The secondments to industry will keep the DCs focused on the relevance of their research and will ensure exposure to and take up by the end users of the tools being developed.

+The DCs and their projects are fully integrated into the overall programme and form the backbone of the scientific work packages, as well as being the focus of the training activities.
+DC1 and DC2 will conduct experimental measurements of thermoacoustically excited H2 flames in single and annular geometries, respectively.
+DC3 and DC4 will develop and test data assimilation models for low order and Helmholtz solvers, respectively.
+DC5 will develop and validate linearised models of acoustics and reacting flow and explore their suitability for shape optimization.
+DC6 will develop and apply data assimilation tools for use with liquid fuel spray models.
+DC7 will develop acoustic damping theory and models.
+DC8 will develop high-fidelity Large Eddy Simulation (LES) models capable of predicting thermoacoustic instabilities.
+DC9 will develop data assimilating tools using Physics Informed Neural Networks.
+DC10 will develop a framework for shape optimisation using linearised reacting flow methods.
+DC11 will conduct experimental measurements of sprays and spray flames during acoustic excitation.
+DC12 will develop LES models for spray flames.
+DC13 will develop high-fidelity numerical simulations to predict flame transfer functions and perform geometry optimisation.
+DC14 will develop geometry optimisation tools for numerical simulation.
+DC15 will make acoustic measurements and develop acoustic models.
+DC164 will develop and test a new flame delay model, and DC17 will conduct measurements of H2 flames and evaluate nonlinear off-design damper performance.
+A map of these DC contributions, and where they fit within the project is presented later in fig. 1.2a.

 Although net zero targets are 30 years in the future, they can only be met in aviation if action is taken now.
 This proposal is a plan of action.
 It builds on existing work in this area, assimilates information from targeted experiments and simulations, and generates sustainable and re-usable tools for the future, which will continue to be developed and implemented by the DCs and their future collaborators.
 Without this project, which acts in the short term but plans for the long term, Europe will find it harder to lead the world in net zero aviation propulsion, and potentially lose the economic benefits and soft power that such leadership will generate.